make2explore/Real-Time-Object-Detection-with-KR260/object-detection-kr260/README.md

 The upgrade process may take several minutes depending on network speed.

 Once the system update finishes, continue with the next step to install the AI runtime environment.

+> [!TIP]
+> Helpful advice for doing things better.

-# Step 3 — Install PYNQ and Vitis AI Runtime
+# Step 2 — Install PYNQ and Vitis AI Runtime

 Clone this repository to the KR260 system.